Lines of Defense: Dr. Dan Edney gives update on COVID-19 treatments, monoclonal antibodies available in Vicksburg - The Vicksburg Post

 Monoclonal antibody therapy is used only for patients who have not been hospitalized because it is not effective when the disease is severe.

 Regeneron is the company brand that makes the current monoclonal antibodies being used against the Delta variant, Edney said, and Regen-COV is the brand name of the two monoclonals in the infusion.
-Vicksburg has one of the 10 federally supported MSDH monoclonal dosing units at the Medical Associates building.
+Vicksburg has one of the 10 federally supported MSDH monoclonal dosing units in Mississippi at the Medical Associates building.
 No physician order is required, as it is under MSDH protocol and free.

 Other treatments, such as Remdesivir and intravenous steroids, are available for hospitalized patients, Edney said, and vaccinated and unvaccinated individuals are eligible for all available COVID-19 treatments, Edney said, including the Monoclonals.